This article has been deprecated. See Understanding and Configuring Cloudflare Page Rules.

 When specifying cache level via page rules, you can optionally set an edge cache TTL, which controls how long we will retain files in our cache.
 By default, this setting is to respect all existing headers, which uses standard HTTP caching headers to control cache age.
 You may set other cache lifetimes directly, depending on your plan.

 Browser Cache TTL controls how long resources cached by client browsers remain valid.
 If a browser requests a resource again and the TTL has not expired, it will receive an HTTP 304 (Not Modified) response.
 If you send a max-age header that is longer than this TTL, that value will take precedence.
 Free, Pro, and Business customers can set TTLs ranging from 30 minutes to 1 year; Enterprise customers have additional options down to 30 seconds, and can choose to respect the existing max-age header.

-Edge Cache TTL will tell our edge how long to keep an object in our edge cache specifically.
-While Browser Cache TTL will dictate how long the client will keep the object in their local cache.
+Edge Cache TTL will tell our edge how long to keep an object in our edge cache, specifically.
+While Browser Cache TTL will dictate how long the client will keep the object in its local cache.

 The following options are available to all plan levels: